Table of Contents

 *The "path/to" refers to the path to file from where you terminal ls located when the program cmu is running.
 As this is usually running on a virtual machine, you typically use scp over an ssh connection to the computer running the terminal to first upload the credentials file to the remote computer.

-Verify or adjust the following license key settings in your host computer
+Verify or adjust the following setting for your host:

-The CodeMeter software has been pre-installed, and configured to look for the license on the local network.
+CodeMeter software is generally pre-installed together with Blocks, and configured to look for the license on the local network.
 To verify accesibility:

-If you have physical access to the computer running the virtualizer, you may prefer to connect the license key directly to this computer, and make the USB port accessible to the guest OS.
+If you have physical access to the virtual machine host, you may prefer to connect the USB license key directly to this computer, and make the USB port accessible to the guest OS.

 Host computer